Sai-Arvind/Retail-Demand-Analysis-Inventory-Optimization-SQL-PowerBI/README.md

 *👉 The system is designed such that the average customer fails.*

 ## 🔄 Root Cause Loop
-Inventory → Experience → Late Returns → Penalties → Churn
+Short rental duration → Late returns → Penalties → Poor experience → Churn

 ## 💡 Business Recommendations